 Why do we love Formula 1?

 Some claim that Formula 1 is not a sport but a mere Engineering competition.
 Others claim that various other motor sport competitions like NASCAR, Rally Racing and Formula 2 are way more competitive than Formula 1.
 Some view F1 as a wonderful business model, a entertainment package and a billion dollar industry.
 But is F1 as engaging as its motor sport counterparts let alone other sports?
-No. Then why is F1 this popular?
-Why do we love it this much?
+No. T

 Some claim that Formula 1 is not a sport but a mere engineering competition.
 Others claim that various other motor sport competitions like NASCAR, Rally Racing and Formula 2 are way more competitive than Formula 1.
 Some view F1 as a wonderful business model, an entertainment package and a billion dollar industry.